PKUHPC/CraneSched/docs/index.md

 ## Highlights

-- Powerful: HPC and AI job modes in one system
+- **Unified workloads:** HPC and AI job payload in a single, integrated system
-- Fast and efficient: 100k+ scheduling decisions per second, quick job–resource matching
+- **High throughput:** 100k+ scheduling decisions per second for rapid job–resource matching
-- Scalable: designed for clusters with millions of cores
+- **Massive scalability:** designed to manage clusters with millions of cores
-- Easy to use: clear user/admin commands and workflows
+- **User-friendly:** concise, consistent user and admin commands and workflows
-- Secure by design: RBAC and encrypted communication
+- **Security-conscious:** role-based access control (RBAC), mTLS-encrypted communications, and secure-by-default configurations
-- Resilient: automatic job recovery, no single point of failure, fast state recovery
+- **Designed for resilience:** automatic job recovery, no single point of failure, and fast state restoration
-- Open source: community-friendly and extensible
+- **Open and extensible:** community-driven, pluggable architecture for customization and integration

 ---